mojtabaOstovari/BasicProgramming-fall2020/README.md

 * <a href="https://jdk.java.net/java-se-ri/15">Java JDK</a>
 * <a href="https://www.jetbrains.com/idea/download/">IntelliJ IDEA</a> (Please download <b>Community</b> version.)

+# Contact

+If you have any questions about the course, please send an email to <i>bp.fall2020@gmail.com</i> .

 # References
 * <a href="http://tutorials.jenkov.com/">jenkov</a>
 * <a href="https://www.amazon.com/Java-Program-Early-Objects-Deitel/dp/0134743350">Java How to Program, Early Objects</a>